clevyr/kubedb/docs/kubedb_exec.md

 ### Options

 ```
+  -c, --command string   Run a single command and exit
   -h, --help             help for exec
 ```

 ### Options inherited from parent commands